Enhancing Security of TAS/MRC Based Mixed RF-UOWC System with Induced Underwater Turbulence Effect: Secrecy Performance Analysis

 where $J_{5}=(-u-v;1,\mathcal{V}_{i})$, $J_{6}=\frac{1}{\varphi}$, and $J_{7}=\frac{\mathcal{N}_{i}}{\varphi^{\mathcal{V}_{i}}}$.
 With some simple mathematical manipulations and according to $\mathcal{A}_{6}$ and $\mathcal{A}_{7}$, $\mathcal{A}_{8}$ is derived as

-where $J_{8}=(-u-v-\varsigma;1,\mathcal{V}_{i})$, $J_{9}=\frac{1}{\Omega_{\delta}+\varphi}$, and $J_{10}=\frac{\mathcal{N}_{i}}{\Omega_{\delta}+\varphi^{\mathcal{V}_{i}}}$.
+where $J_{8}=(-u-v-\varsigma;1,\mathcal{V}_{i})$, $J_{9}=\frac{1}{\Omega_{\delta}+\varphi}$, and $J_{10}=\frac{\mathcal{N}_{i}}{(\Omega_{\delta}+\varphi)^{\mathcal{V}_{i}}}$.

 Alternatively, the analytical expression of ASC\footnote{Note that in ASC$_{1}$, the final expression of $\mathcal{A}_{1}$ can not be obtained in closed-form, and hence we demonstrate numerical analysis to obtain the analytical results corresponding to this particular term.
 We also demonstrate similar analytical results with ASC$_{2}$ by eliminating the aforementioned integration complexity in terms of infinite series representation of lower incomplete Gamma function while obtaining the CDF of eavesdropper channel's SNR shown in \eqref{eqn:eavcdfnew}.} is also derived utilizing \eqref{eqn:eavcdfnew} and \eqref{eqn:dualhopcdf01}.
-The derived closed-form of this alternative ASC is expressed in \eqref{eqn:asc2}
+The derived closed-form of this alternative ASC is expressed in \eqref{eqn:asc2}, where $\mathcal{B}_{1}$, $\mathcal{B}_{2}$, $\mathcal{B}_{3}$, and $\mathcal{B}_{4}$ are the four integral terms determined as follows.